 Applications to be reviewed at a meeting need to be submitted at least TWO WEEKS before the meeting is to be held.

-Human Ethics REC:
+Human Research Ethics Committee (HREC):

 Chairperson and Ethics Coordinator –